Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_11_collections.rst.txt

 Tuple *t* contains two simpler tuples, therefore the number of its elements is 2.

-In Python, the elements of a tuple can be of different types, and we will soon see such examples as well.
+In Python, the elements of a tuple can be of different types, and we will see such examples latter.

 Range